Where To Begin

 The term “senior living community” can encompass a wide range of living options to suit an equally wide range of needs and preferences.
 This brief glossary of terms outlines the key differences:

-• Independent living provides older adults a fully independent lifestyle that offers maintenance-free, amenity-rich living, life enrichment programming, opportunities to connect with peers.
+- Independent living provides older adults a fully independent lifestyle that offers maintenance-free, amenity-rich living, life enrichment programming, and opportunities to connect with peers.

 What Is a Continuing Care Community?